 In order to keep things official, there’s just a few documents we’ll need from you.
 Whether you’re a new customer of permanent tsb or an existing customer whose personal identification documents are not up to date, you’ll need to provide us with some documentation such as:

 Whether you have just moved to Ireland, are seeking asylum or have recently been granted refugee status, you have a right to a Basic Payment Account and we want to help you open your account.
-There’s a few documents we’ll need from you to prove who you are and where you live.
-You will find a list of documents we can accept below:

 You can use any one of the following: